black strangers, 2022

 After seeing him mentioned on a Bishop’s Transcript held in Gloucestershire Archives, Dan goes for a walk in the woods in search of Daniel, a man buried in Nympsfield on the 31st of December 1719 and described on the document as ‘a black stranger’.
 Whilst walking, Dan talks directly to Daniel, speculating about the parallels between him and his namesake and wrestling aloud with the problems that come with trying to read the archive at face value and fill in its gaps.

-Screenings and exhibitions
+Selected screenings and exhibitions

 “In only one of the archive films do you see a person of colour, which sets up the conversation for at least one of the three new artists’ films in the second half.
 They’ve clearly been commissioned to give a kick up the backside to the postcard image of sleepy white rural England.
 Artist Dan Guthrie from Stroud directs a film called black strangers, inspired by an entry in old parish records from 1719 – the burial of a “black stranger” also called Daniel.
 In his tender, emotional film Guthrie walks through the countryside talking aloud to 18th-century Daniel.
 Did he experience the same feelings of being judged and excluded in the countryside.
 Did he get the same microaggressions: the looks and “not from round here” comments?” — Cath Clarke, The Guardian